-Each student is required to submit an online diploma application at least two terms prior to degree completion.
-Students must file one application for each expected degree (i.e., associate, bachelor's, master's).
+Each student is required to submit an online graduation application at least two terms prior to degree completion.
 The application ensures that students are reviewed for graduation at the correct time, that correct information is presented on the diploma, and that it is mailed to the correct address.

 Graduation requires successful completion of a prescribed sequence of study and a minimum 2.00 grade point average.
 Students with a cumulative GPA below 2.00 will not be in compliance with the criteria for good academic standing and may be subject to academic dismissal.
-Furthermore, as required by their program, all students must hold an active Sanitation Certification.
+Furthermore, as required by this online program, all students must hold an active Sanitation Certification.

-All associate-level degrees require the completion of a minimum of 90 quarter credits.
-All bachelor's-level degrees require a minimum of an additional ninety (90) quarter credits, for a total of 180 quarter credits.
-While most major programs have variations that require slightly more quarter credits for completion, no program requires fewer than the 90/180 quarter credit minimum.
+All bachelor's-level degrees require a minimum of 180 quarter credits.
+While most major programs have variations that require slightly more quarter credits for completion, no program requires fewer than the 180 quarter credit minimum.